About NASDA

 Interested in being a member?

-Please contact us at info@nasdak9.org.
 Search and rescue takes a long term commitment.
 You have to train yourself and your dog and maintain that training for the life of the dog.
 We train weekly and expect all members to make most training events.
 We want you to be an integral part of the team.
 You will also be required to obtain various national certifications which require a great deal of time and study beyond our weekly training.
+Not only is it about training your dog, but there is a lot for you to learn as well on topics from lost person behavior, to scent theory, to wilderness first aid, and more.
+On average, it takes about two years before new teams are ready to test to become operational.